Non-stationary Online Learning with Memory and Non-stochastic Control: Omitted Details for Section (Non-stochastic Control)

 where the equation can be obtained by an appropriate setting of the learning rate $\epsilon$.

-Since the above decomposition and the upper bounds of meta-regret and expert-regret all hold for any expert index $i\in[N]$, we will choose the best index denoted by $i^*$ to make the regret bound tightest possible.
+Since the above decomposition and the upper bounds of meta-regret and base-regret all hold for any base-learner index $i\in[N]$, we will choose the best index denoted by $i^*$ to make the regret bound tightest possible.
 Specifically, from the construction of the step size pool, we can ensure that there exists a step size $\eta_{i^*}$ such that the optimal step size provably satisfies $\eta_{i^*} \leq \eta_* \leq 2\eta_{i^*}$.
 As a result, we have

 Combining this result with the regret decomposition~\eqref{eq:control-regret-decompose} and the upper bounds~\eqref{eq:control-regret-A-C},~\eqref{eq:control-regret-B}, we have